ZainabMohamed700/ZainabMohamed700/README.md

 </p>

 - 🏢 I'm a Software Engineer
-- 🔭 I’m currently working on arduino projects
+- 🔭 I’m currently working on front-end projects
 - 👨‍💻 As a Engineering Cs Graduate, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Arduino ,Robotics ,JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with Arduino ,Robotics ,JavaScript, ReactJS, angular18, NodeJS, or anything related to web development.

 ### Connect with Me :